msyang7/MITH735-Misti/ProjectProposal.md

 **Works Cited**

 Moretti, Franco.
 Network Theory, Plot Analysis.
 Stanford Literary Lab Pamphlet 2, May 1, 2011.

 Posner, Miriam, “How did they make that?
 The Video”

 **Working Bibliography**

-Allen, Jonathan.
-March 4: Scientists, Students, and Society.
-Cambridge: MIT Press, 1970.
+Allen, Jonathan. *March 4: Scientists, Students, and Society.* Cambridge: MIT Press, 1970.

 Fries, Sylvia Doughty.
-“Expertise Against Politics: Technology as Ideology on Capitol Hill, 1966-1972.”
-Science, Technology, & Human Values, 8, no. 2 (Spring, 1983): 6-15.
+“Expertise Against Politics: Technology as Ideology on Capitol Hill, 1966-1972.” *Science, Technology, & Human Values*, 8, no. 2 (Spring, 1983): 6-15.

 Mendelsohn, Everett.
 “The Politics of Pessimism: Science and Technology Circa 1968.”
-In Technology, Pessimism, and Postmodernism, edited by Yaron Ezrahi, Everett Mendelsohn, and Howard P. Segal, 175–216.
+In *Technology, Pessimism, and Postmodernism*, edited by Yaron Ezrahi, Everett Mendelsohn, and Howard P. Segal, 175–216.
 Amherst: University of Massachusetts Massachusetts Press, 1995.

-Moore, Kelly.
-Disrupting Science : Social Movements, American Scientists, and the Politics of the Military, 1945-1975.
+Moore, Kelly. *Disrupting Science : Social Movements, American Scientists, and the Politics of the Military, 1945-1975*.
 Princeton Studies in Cultural Sociology.
 Princeton: Princeton University Press, 2008.

-Perrucci, Robert, and Joel Emery Gerstl.
-Profession Without Community: Engineers in American Society.
-Studies in Occupations and Professions.
+Perrucci, Robert, and Joel Emery Gerstl. *Profession Without Community: Engineers in American Society.
+Studies in Occupations and Professions*.
 New York: Random House, 1969.

-Spark.
+*Spark*.
 Multiple Issues.

 Unger, Stephen.
-“The Assault on IEEE Ethics Support.”
-Technology and Society Magazine, 18, no. 1 (Spring 1999): 36-40.
+“The Assault on IEEE Ethics Support.” *Technology and Society Magazine*, 18, no. 1 (Spring 1999): 36-40.

 Unger, Stephen.
-“The Case of the Vanishing Ethics.”
-IEEE Technology And Society Magazine (Summer 2008): 5-6.
+“The Case of the Vanishing Ethics.” *IEEE Technology And Society Magazine* (Summer 2008): 5-6.

-Wisnioski, Matthew H. Engineers for Change : Competing Visions of Technology in 1960s America.
+Wisnioski, Matthew H. *Engineers for Change : Competing Visions of Technology in 1960s America*.
 Engineering Studies Series.
 Cambridge, Mass.: MIT Press, 2012.

-Zimmerman, Bill.
-Towards a Science for the People.
+Zimmerman, Bill. *Towards a Science for the People*.
 Brookline, Mass.: People's Press, 1972.

 **Journals to Explore**